jonahkaye/warmup_project/README.md

 To be honest, I struggled a lot with getting Gazebo to work and the NoMachine, which has been really buggy for me, to work.
 I struggled for a little bit with adjusting the speed of the robot and playing with the angular speed so that it would actually get close to making the angular turns and not run past them and turn to far.

-I also am still sorf of figuring out object-oriented programming, so writing code like that is still a bit of an adjustment for me.
+I also am still sort of figuring out object-oriented programming, so writing code like that is still a bit of an adjustment for me.

 FUTURE WORK: